 You’re currently working for Risis, which is famous for its floral jewelry.
 Can you tell us about a particularly memorable or favorite piece from the collection?

 Sure, I am a big fan of our orchids, and I get that most people think of flowers when you mention Risis, but here’s the thing: Let’s go back a decade, when Risis was bought over in 2000 by BP de Silva.
 The context of the sale was that we had always been peddling in European goods throughout our history as a company, and my father felt that we ought to have something of our own.
+Singapore, as you know, is not exactly known for its homegrown labels, so we wanted to make Risis as recognized across the world as the other big brands in our stable.

 What material is most difficult to work with, and which is your favorite?